 Now licensees can renew their licenses as long as they have successfully met their annual requirements.
 Rather than submitting proof of completing the CE and E&O annual requirements, licensees will have to provide a confirmation of their CE completion.
 Rather than having licensees submit course documentation, they submit a declaration of CE requirement completion.

 Licensees must have a complete understanding of the new license renewal process.
 If they don’t confirm their CE and E&O insurance requirements for the following year, they won’t be able to renew their license.
 Non-completion of the renewal process means you will have your license cancelled and must pay a late fee as a penalty.

-Why is it essential to meet annual renewal requirements?
+Why is it essential to meet annual License renewal requirements?

 Are You Meeting Your CE Requirements?

 Make sure you are meeting your annual CE requirements.
-Check out our CE courses here.
+You can use CE self-tracker to make sure to help keep track of your credits.
+If you are lacking credits, check out our CE courses here.